ashwini56/etheftQML/README.md

       - QuclassiModel.dat                         # QuClassi
    - data/                                        # contains time series data, dataset used to train and test the models.
    </pre>

+### Requirements
+- Qiskit
+- Flask
+- numpy
+- pandas
+- Pillow
+- matplotlib
+- http-server

+### To run the software
+- Run the backend server by running the command python app.py in /etheftQML directory
+- To start the frontend, run http-server in ~/templates and navigate to 127.0.0.1:8000